koschaos/koschaos.github.io/pages/2025_recap.md

   The fourth and final installment in his Stoic Virtues series, Holiday pulls stories from the lives of ??? to discuss the virtue of wisdom.
 Like his many other books, it's a tapestry woven from the lives of interesting people and, as always, very well put together.

+- 📖 *The Body: A Guide for Occupants* - Bill Bryson

+  It's been years since I read a Bill Bryson book.
+I think the last one was *A Short History of Nearly Everything*, which is brilliant and witty - *The Body* similarly doesn't disappoint.
+Lots of interesting bits about the body and what we know (and what we don't!) but I suppose my main takeaway is how some of the scientists who made great discoveries in medicine and physiology were not very nice people.
+For example:

+  - Henry Gray, he of *Gray's Anatomy* (the book!) fame, argued with the publishers to reduce the size of the characters of Henry Vandyke Carter's name, who was the illustrator of the book and who performed many (if not most) of the dissections required to create the illustrations.
+It's arguably why it's known to us today as *Gray's Anatomy* and not *Gray's and Carter's Anatomy*!

+  - The discovery of insulin is heralded as one of the great contributions of Canada to the world of medicine, with the 1923 Nobel Prize in Physiology or Medicine being awarded to Frederick Banting and John Macleod.
+Banting was the one with the idea and he explained his idea to Macleod who was Professor of Physiology at the University of Toronto.
+Macleod was skeptical (Banting had no experience in research) but nonetheless offered Banting space in his lab and a lab assistant (Charles Best).
+James Collip, a biochemist, was added later to help with the purification process of extracting insulin.

+    Note that the Nobel Prize went to Banting and Macleod.
+Apparently Macleod wasn't even in Canada most of the time but because he was the head of the lab involved, his name was added to the paper, per protocol.
+Banting was upset that Best wasn't included, so shared half his Nobel Prize with him.
+Macleod did likewise with Collip.
+However, when it came to the patent process, Collip intended to dump the others to claim the patent for himself (apparently, Banting and Best didn't like working with him), and shortly after there was a falling out between Banting and Best too, so within a couple of years of the discovery, none of them were talking to each other. 🤦

+    And there were plenty of other examples of scientists being thoroughly insenstive to people throughout the book!
+It's a good book!!

 ### Holiday experiences

-Following last year's trip to see the movie *Elf* at Roy Thomson Hall, with the Toronto Symphony Orchestra playing the soundtrack live, we returned to see *Home Alone* this year, albeit only with Éamon (*Home Alone* IS his favourite Christmas movie!).
+Following last year's trip to see the movie *Elf* at Roy Thomson Hall, with the Toronto Symphony Orchestra playing the soundtrack live, we returned to see *Home Alone* in early December, albeit only with Éamon (*Home Alone* IS his favourite Christmas movie!).
 And like last year, it was very enjoyable.
 The second half of the performance included a choir (there's a choir scene in a church in the movie) and that was really amazing.

-The following night, we all went to see the magician/comedian Justin Willman.
+The following night, we all went to see magician/comedian Justin Willman's *One for the Ages* tour.
+That was a lot of fun!

+Earlier, in September (so not really a "Christmas holiday" experience!), we also went to see Gabriel "Fluffy" Iglesias - that was a very funny night!
+If you haven't seen his comedy specials on Netflix, you should check them out!!

 ### Onwards